-Bounce rate is defined by Google as “the percentage of single-page sessions (i.e., sessions in which the person left your site from the entrance page without interacting with the page).”
+Bounce rate is defined as the percentage of single-page sessions (i.e., sessions in which the person left your site from the entrance page without interacting with the page).

 On the other hand, a high bounce rate shows that users found your page uninteresting or irrelevant.

 However, this does not apply to all pages.